chromium/chromium/base/android/jni_generator/README.md

 the object.
 For example, have a `close()` that deletes the native object.

 The best way to pass "compound" types across in either direction is to create an inner class with PODs and a factory function.
-If possible, make mark all the fields as "final".
+If possible, mark all the fields as "final".

 ## Build Rules